Skip to main content

 Revisions

-A Revision is a versioned Setup snapshot of an Assignment.
+A Revision is a versioned Setup snapshot of an Agent.
 Each time you publish changes, a new Revision is created.
 Most workflows don’t need to manage Revisions directly — Runs always use the latest Revision automatically.
 Use these commands when you need to roll back, compare versions, or update a specific Revision in place.

 Memory